The Oogieloves in the Big Balloon Adventure: Plot

 The film begins with an introduction that highlights its interactive aspect and introduces the Oogieloves: Goobie, Zoozie, and Toofie.
-The Oogieloves wake to prepare a surprise birthday party for their living pillow Schluufy, with the aid of magical window Windy Window, vacuum cleaner J. Edgar and fish Ruffy.
-However, J. Edgar accidentally releases the five magical balloons they bought for the party, so the Oogieloves set out to retrieve them.
+The Oogieloves wake to prepare a surprise birthday party for their living pillow Schluufy, with the aid of magical window Windy Window, vacuum cleaner J. Edgar and grumpy pet fish Ruffy.
+However, J. Edgar accidentally releases the five magical balloons they bought for the party, so the Oogieloves set out to retrieve them with Ruffy.

 The first balloon is found at the treehouse home of Dotty Rounder, who is obsessed with circles and polka dots, and her granddaughter Jubilee, who is obsessed with squares.
-The second is found at the milkshake cafe of Milky Marvin, who is holding a milkshake contest to win the second balloon in which the Oogieloves and their pet fish participate.
+The second is found at the milkshake cafe of Milky Marvin, who is holding a milkshake-drinking contest to win the second balloon in which the Oogieloves and their fish participate.
 The third balloon is found in possession of Rosalie Rosebud, a pop singer who denies her allergy to roses.
-The fourth balloon is by the truck of Bobby Wobbly, a cowboy with an unusual walk.
+The fourth balloon is tied to the truck of Bobby Wobbly, a bubble-selling cowboy with an unusual walk.
 The last balloon is found on top of a windmill, where the Oogieloves retrieve it with the help of Lola and Lero Sombrero, who ride a giant flying sombrero.

 Just before they reach home with all the balloons, the Oogieloves accidentally release them again but blow kisses to persuade them to return.
 They then hold the surprise party for Schluufy, who did not wake until just before their return.